mieweb/docs/content/functions/encounters/working-in-a-visit-encounter.md

 ## Multiple Users in Encounter

-Seeing the *Other Users InThis Encounter* yellow alert bar means another userI(s) has this specific encounter ID marked as "current" for themselves.
+Seeing the *Other Users In This Encounter* yellow alert bar means another user(s) has this specific encounter ID marked as "current" for themselves.
 They may be in the encounter working also, or they may just still have that patient's encounter still set as "current" for themselves and never clicked "release".
 Any user who has the same encounter marked as "current" for themselves will show that alert to other users who also get into the encounter to work.
-You can force to release the encounter from another user as current.
+You can force the release of the encounter from another user as current.
 Simply click the *release* hyperlink in the options column next to the specific user(s).
 If no other user has this same encounter ‘current' for themselves, you will not see any of this.

 ![](../working-in-a-visit-encounter.assets/65b3a9b43328e41ed511c3687b267cc2.png)